 - To clear the cache, open Firefox and click on “Options”.

-- click on “Clear now” next to Clear Chahced Web Content
+- In the Cookies and Sites section, click on “Clear now” next to Clear Chahced Web Content

 - Then, once again “Clear now” next to Offline Web Content and User Data.